-Zoo Tots is open to children preschoolers ages 3-5.
+Zoo Tots is open to preschoolers ages 3-5.
 Programs typically last one hour and incorporate activities, stories, and crafts along with hands-on learning.
 Choose from individual classes starting at $10 per child (includes admission for one child and one adult) or pay by the semester to enjoy more hands-on learning experiences.
 Classes take place on Thursdays, Fridays, and Saturdays.
 View the upcoming class schedule and register your child today.

 Hey parents!
 Are you looking for a fun and exciting adventure the whole family can enjoy together?
 Wild Family Workshops will be an opportunity for you to spend quality time together, explore and learn about plants and animals, while participating in hands-on, nature-based activities.
 Classes take place one Saturday a month from 9:00 AM to 12:00 PM.